StackExchange/dnscontrol/documentation/advanced-features/nameservers.md

 ## Zone is elsewhere

 Purpose:
-This is a "Registar only" configuration.
-Use it when you control the registar but want to delegate the zone to someone else.
+This is a "Registrar only" configuration.
+Use it when you control the registrar but want to delegate the zone to someone else.

 Why?
 We are delegating the domain to someone else.
 In this example we're